 God anoints your head with oil speaks of being filled with his presence daily.
 It talks about renewal and strength in every area of life.
 Your cup overflows with blessings and abundance from God.
 This speaks of increase and being a blessing because you have more than enough.

-David ends this rich Psalm with a picture of God’s grace, presence, and favor following him all the days of his life.
+David ends this rich Psalm with a picture of the goodness of God and His grace, presence, and favor following him all the days of his life.
 He declares ‘Surely’ meaning it was his reality and he rested in this truth – God’s goodness and mercy were following him through his life’s journey on earth.

 Why Is Psalm 23 So Important?